jiek03/ISING-Model/README.md

 - Armando Adrian Pérez González

 ## Code Explanation
 ISING model is a form of simulating continuous phase transitions.
 The model consists on defining $N$ magnetic dipole moments of atomic spins $\sigma$ in a mesh.
-The spins only can take two states in the form of $\sigma \in [-1,1]$, interacting periodically with its neighbors.
+The spins only can take two states in the form of $\sigma \in [-1,1]$, interacting periodically with their neighbors.
 The internal energy of the sysem  is given by the hamiltonian:

 $$
 \mathcal{H}(\vec{\sigma})=-J \sum_{i} \sum_{j=\mathbb{N}} \sigma_i \sigma_j -B \sum_{i} \sigma_i,